 The phylogenetic position of Nematomorpha within the Metazoa Tree of Life has been recalcitrant to resolution (Laumer et al. 2019), hampered not only by the lack of high-quality genomic data for this phylum but also for some of the other phyla composing Ecdysozoa, such as Kinorrhyncha, Loricifera or Priapulida.
 However, in the majority of cases molecular data have only been used to investigate systematic relationships between or within phyla closely related to Nematomorpha, with hairworm sequence data often solely serving as an outgroup in phylogenetic analyses (Aguinaldo et al. 1997; Blaxter et al. 1998; Sørensen et al. 2008).
-In this piece of work, we contribute a key genomic resource to unveil not only the evolution of Ecdysozoa, but also to further our understanding on the genomic basis of parasitic lifestyles.
-In addition, we describe a species new to science from this enigmatic animal phyla.
+In this study, we contribute a key genomic resource to unveil not only the evolution of Ecdysozoa, but also to further our understanding on the genomic basis of parasitic lifestyles.
+In addition, we describe a species new to science from this enigmatic animal phylum.

 1. Species Description